Mikey Anderson

-Michael Lyle “Mikey” Anderson (born May 25, 1999) is an American professional ice hockey defenseman for the Los Angeles Kings of the National Hockey League (NHL).
+Michael Lyle Anderson (born May 25, 1999) is an American professional ice hockey defenseman for the Los Angeles Kings of the National Hockey League (NHL).

 Playing career

 Anderson was drafted 103rd overall in the 2017 NHL Entry Draft by the Los Angeles Kings.
 On April 23, 2019, he signed a three-year, entry-level contract with the Kings.
 Anderson was called up to the Kings on February 28, 2020 and made his NHL debut the following day against the New Jersey Devils.
 Anderson scored his first NHL goal on March 9, 2020, against the Colorado Avalanche in a 3–1 win.